Friday, 31 July 2020

 not only but also

-(A lot depends on where you put them.
+(A lot depends on where you put "only" and "also".
 “Not only verb” needs “but also another verb”.)

 I came across a letter written in the way that people sometimes use when they’re dressing up their words to be more impressive—a tuxedo of prose comprising an “indeed” here, an extra adverb there, not to mention words like "comprising".
 (Jeff Chu, Does Jesus Really Love Me?)